-You should keep detailed records of every account transaction for financial filing requirements.
+- You should keep detailed records of every account transaction for financial filing requirements.
 Keep statements, records and receipts in a safe place.
 They should be held indefinitely in case questions later arise as to your campaign finances.
 Whatever you do, do not co-mingle funds between accounts.

 These guidelines also apply for a political party bank account and political action committee bank accounts.
 If you accept donations or hold fundraisers, you will need a place to deposit your money.
 Most traditional banks, savings and loan association or credit unions can handle accounts for political campaigns and fundraising needs.
 You’ll want to check with them for eligibility first, of course.

-Get FREE tips to build your online presence.
+Get FREE tips to build your digital presence.

 Federal campaigns and committees are required obtain an Employer Identification Number (EIN).
 This nine-digit number is issued by the IRS for identification purposes.
 (IRS Form SS-4) It is similar to EIN numbers assigned to businesses and corporations.
 This number is required to open a campaign bank account.

 If you are starting a political action committee (PAC) and opening a checking account, the PAC must be first approved by the Federal Election Commission (FEC).
 Under these requirements, you will need an address for the PAC and a designated treasurer to handle the funds.
 There are additional compliance guidelines for any fund transfers that you make.